caicre/PrivMRF/README.md

 ### 3.1 Attribute Hierarchy

-The `adult` dataset experiment bins attribute values to improve noise resistance, as in PrivBayes[1].
+In the `adult` dataset, for each attribute, we merge values into bins.
+Since the number of data records in a bin is larger than the number of records of each value, merging values provides more resistance to noise.
 This slightly improves PrivMRF performance on `adult` but doesn't always help for other datasets.

-To use attribute hierarchy:
+To use attribute hierarchy for your dataset:
 1. Define hierarchy (see `data/adult_hierarchy.json`)
 2. Read with `read_hierarchy()` in `PrivMRF/attribute_hierarchy.py`
 3. Pass hierarchy to `PrivMRF.run()`